 A member of the RNAO guideline development team (project coordinator) searched an established list of websites for guidelines and other relevant content published between 2004 and 2012.
 This list was compiled based on existing knowledge of evidence-based practice websites and recommendations from the literature.
-Detailed information about the search strategy for existing guidelines, including the list of websites searched and inclusion criteria, is available online at www.RNAO.ca.
 Guidelines were also identified by members of the RNAO expert panel.